 What if I don’t know my login credentials?

-Big brands often have general rules for how users may go about logging in to their devices.
+Big brands often have general rules for how users log in to their devices.

 How to login to your Netgear router